skuzzle/semantic-version/README.md

 `1.2.3+build.meta.data` | `1.2.3-1`
 `1.2.3-foo` | `1.2.3-foo.1`
 `1.2.3-foo.1` | `1.2.3-foo.2`

+The special method `toStable` which has been introduced in version 2.1.0 will give give the next _stable_ version.
+That is, it simply drops the pre-release and build meta data identifiers and leaves all other parts unmodified.

 ### Serialization
 Versions can be written to/read from streams by Java's `ObjectOutputStream` and